-We write most of the reviews after 3 to 7 days of using a device and sometimes even faster, so is the nature of competitive internet.
-But some times when you use a device for very long you experience some of the smaller plus and minus points, which are easily missed in early reviews.
+We write most of the reviews after 3 to 7 days of using a device and sometimes even faster, so is the nature of the competitive internet.
+But sometimes when you use a device for very long you experience some of the smaller plus and minus points, which are easily missed in early reviews.
 Here is my experience with OnePlus 3 after using it for 6 months.

 The OnePlus 3 is a great update over the OnePlus 2 in terms of design as well as performance.
 I’m now well versed with its shortcomings and strengths which have certainly become more apparent to me after using it as my daily driver.

-OnePlus 3T is already out and also bring some more improvements to the OnePlus 3 and this review will also give you a fair bit of idea about the OnePlus 3 and OnePlus 3T – What to expect when you are looking for a best smartphone in the 20K to 30K price range.
+OnePlus 3T is already out and also bring some more improvements to the OnePlus 3 and this review will also give you a fair bit of idea about the OnePlus 3 and OnePlus 3T – What to expect when you are looking for the best smartphone in the 20K to 30K price range.

 Before starting with the review, let’s have a quick look on the Key Specifications of OnePlus 3.

 The first two iterations of OnePlus came with the unique textured back made of Sandstone.
 It was one of the easy to grip back cover, but things changed with the OnePlus 3.
 The OP3 (One Plus 3) is made of aluminum alloy and has a uni-body design, which is a first for the company.